GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Every bit of this paper is designed to be readable by a human.

-At the same time, the document as a whole is designed to be parsed by an AI so it can guide you through the huge amount of content.
+At the same time, the document as a whole is designed to be parsed by an AI to help you get it faster.

 **Pro Tip**: This document is designed to be used in the following manner:
 1. Copy-paste the whole thing into a fresh AI chat (Grok, ChatGPT).